A Plan to Renew the Promise of American Life

 And the upshot of all these facts is that the government must be limited.

 And here, we come to a striking fact. if all these self-evident truths are true, then that’s final.
 There is no ‘progressing’ beyond them.
 No progressing beyond the truth of human equality.
 No progressing beyond the fact of inalienable rights and the necessity of limited government.
 Or I should say, there’s no progressing beyond them without going backward, back toward oligarchy and servitude.
-(Perceptive readers will see I’m stealing shamelessly here from a wonderful Calvin Coolidge speech — a great president.)
-Our modern progressives are in fact regressive.
+(Perceptive readers will know I’m stealing shamelessly here from a wonderful Calvin Coolidge speech — a great president.)

-To make a long story short, I decided that the most important source of American decline is over-centralization.
-And so the remedy must be — wait for it — decentralization.
+To make a long story short, I decided that the most important source of big government, and thus of American decline, is over-centralization.

 In more mundane terms, I realized, we have to restore good old things like federalism and the separation of powers and the rights of property and contract, without shortchanging equal justice and civil rights.

-So, dispersal of power is the only way back to national and individual happiness.
-Decentralization is only way to reverse American decline.
+Decentralization is the only way back to national and individual happiness.
+The only way to reverse American decline.

 Which brings me to the ‘plan.’
+Let’s turn to that.

-And if I had to choose just one, I’d go with honest money.
-Without that, I’m not sure the others are sustainable.
+Now, if you force me to choose just one, I’d have to go with honest money.
+Without that, I’m not sure any of the others is sustainable.
 It’s hard to permanently limit a government that retains an unlimited power to extract resources from the people.
-So, let’s limit that power.
-Force it to prioritize.
-End its ability to expand the money supply at will.
-What will happen?
-A general retrenchment of government activity, and eventually, balanced budgets.
-It’s as close to a mathematical certainty as you can get in these things.
+So, let’s prioritize that one.
+Let’s prioritize forcing the government to prioritize, by ending its ability to expand the money supply at will.

 A majority of the state legislatures may repeal any federal law or regulation